s-fleck/rotor/README.md

 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-rotor is aimed to provide a cross platform R reimagination of [logrotate](https://linux.die.net/man/8/logrotate) as a companion package to <https://github.com/s-fleck/lgr>.
-In addition to rotating log files, it can also be used as a (very primtivie) backup tool.

-**rotor** relies solely on information encoded in the filename suffix of the backups (i.e. the timestamp or index).
+**rotor** provides a cross platform R reimagination of [logrotate](https://linux.die.net/man/8/logrotate) as a companion package to <https://github.com/s-fleck/lgr>.
+In addition to rotating log files, it can also be used as a (primitive) backup tool.
+For conditionally creating and deleting backups, rotor relies solely on information encoded in the filename suffix of the backups (i.e. the timestamp or index).
 It therefore also works with backups created by other tools, as long as the filename has a format that rotor can deal with.

 `rotate()`, `rotate_date()`, and `rotate_time()` move a file and insert a suffix (either an integer or a timestamp) into the filename.
 In addition, they create an empty file in place of the original one.
-This is useful for log rotation.

-`backup()`, `backup_date()` and `backup_time()` do the same but keep the original file.
+This is useful for log rotation. `backup()`, `backup_date()` and `backup_time()` do the same but keep the original file.

 See the [function
 reference](https://s-fleck.github.io/rotor/reference/index.html) for